How to Write Songs | 13 Songwriting Must-Read Tips

 Keeping your track as simple as possible at first is an excellent way to accelerate the songwriting process and work out the structure of your song.

 Many complex songs from 5 or 6-piece bands started life as a few chords strummed on an acoustic guitar.
-Once you have the basis of the song in its simplest form, you can go about adding drums, strings, brass or any other additional elements afterward.
+Once you have the basis of the song in its simplest form, you can go about adding drums, strings, brass or any other additional elements afterwards.

 Think about how many choruses and verses you’re going to have, then think about intros, pre-choruses and middle sections (or bridges).